Veru Inc. (VERU): These Numbers Show Where NASDAQ:VERU Stock Is Going Next

-Veru Inc. (NASDAQ: VERU) is -81.06% lower on its value in year-to-date trading and has touched a low of $0.99 and a high of $24.55 in the current 52-week trading range.
+Veru Inc. (NASDAQ: VERU) is -80.30% lower on its value in year-to-date trading and has touched a low of $0.93 and a high of $24.55 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VERU stock was last observed hovering at around $1.06 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $7.50 for the next 12 months.
-It is also 93.33% off the consensus price target high of $15.00 offered by 4 analysts, but current levels are 50.0% higher than the price target low of $2.00 for the same period.
+The VERU stock was last observed hovering at around $1.00 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $7.50 for the next 12 months.
+It is also 93.07% off the consensus price target high of $15.00 offered by 4 analysts, but current levels are 48.0% higher than the price target low of $2.00 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023